AI Agent Cost Control in 2026: A Landscape Guide

 - Usage dashboard with key credit and usage introspection

-OpenRouter's guardrails are straightforward: set a cap, restrict models, and requests stop when the cap is hit.
-For teams that route all LLM calls through OpenRouter, this is meaningful cost governance with minimal integration work.
+For teams that route all LLM calls through OpenRouter, this is meaningful gateway-level cost and data-policy governance with minimal integration work.

 Where all three converge